estii20/aquileia-roman-city/README.md

 To create a clone of this project follow the instructions below;

 Create a GitPod account [Gitpod](https://gitpod.io/login/).

 Open the Chrome browser.

 Click to the top of the Chrome navigation bar and enable the extension Gitpod Browser Extension for Chrome.

+Link it.

-Link it Restart the browser when prompted to do so.
+Restart the browser when prompted to do so.

 Log into GitPod with your account username and password.

 Select the project in GitHub repositories.

 Click on the green “Gitpod” button to the top right of the page.

 A new gitpod workspace opens.

 It is now possible to work locally on the project.

 ## Credits